 | Cost | Free | Free (within limits) | Subscription |

 For lead generation, you want a monitoring tool, not a scraper.
 Scrapers are fragile, violate ToS, and get blocked.
-The right tool:
+The right tool uses official APIs within rate limits, filters aggressively to cut noise, and returns only the posts worth replying to.

-That’s the architecture.
-ReplyGain is built on exactly this stack - sign up and get your first leads in under 5 minutes.
+ReplyGain does exactly that — sign up and get your first leads in under 5 minutes.